trappar/props-provider/docs/usage.md

 # Usage

 The `PropsProvider` component is flexible and easy to use.
-Any props passed into `PropsProvider` will be recursively given to all of `PropsProvider`'s children.
-PropsProvider's children can come in many forms:
+Any props passed into `PropsProvider` will be recursively given to all of `PropsProvider`'s children. `PropsProvider`'s children can come in many forms:

 ### Functions